faisaltheparttimecoder/mock-data/README.md

 # Installation

-[Download](https://github.com/pivotal/mock-data/releases/latest) the latest release and you're ready to go!
+[Download](https://github.com/pivotal/mock-data/releases/latest) the latest release for your OS & Architecture and you're ready to go!

 **Optional:**